Susan Gabbard – JBS International

 M.V.
-Hood III is a professor of political science at the University of Georgia where he conducts research in American politics and policy.
+Hood III is Professor of Political Science at the University of Georgia.

 Jonathan Hopkin is an Associate Professor in the Department of Government at the London School of Economics and Political Science (LSE).
 He is mainly interested in political parties, elections, redistribution and inequality.
 His work has appeared in a range of journals including the British Journal of Politics and International Relations, European Journal of Political Research, the Review of International Political Economy, and West European Politics.